osic/ref-impl/documents/bare_metal_provisioning.md

 Boot the deployment host to this ISO using a USB drive, CD/DVD-ROM, iDRAC, or iLO.
 Whatever is easiest.

+__Note:__ to get an access to a server console through ILO, simply look for the host ILO ip address through a web browser, login with the credentials provided and then you can request a remote console from the GUI.

 Once the deployment host is booted to the ISO, follow these steps to begin installation:

 1. Select __Language__